aurorazl/cvat/cvat/apps/documentation/installation.md

 - You have to install `nuctl` command line tool to build and deploy serverless functions.
 Download [the latest release](https://github.com/nuclio/nuclio/releases).
-- Create `cvat` project inside nuclio dashboard where you will deploy new serverless functions and deploy a couple of DL models.
-Commands below should be run only after CVAT has been installed using docker-compose because it runs nuclio dashboard which manages all serverless functions.
+- Create `ADAP` project inside nuclio dashboard where you will deploy new serverless functions and deploy a couple of DL models.
+Commands below should be run only after ADAP has been installed using docker-compose because it runs nuclio dashboard which manages all serverless functions.

 ```bash